ibm-cloud-streaming-retail-demo/demo-overview/README.md

 - IBM Compose ScyllaDB (Cassandra)
 - IBM Cloud Object Storage
 - Machine Learning (Spark ML, Scikit Learn)

-This document describes how to setup the demo.
-To experience the demo in action, contact: chris snow at uk.ibm.com.

 The demo code is all contained within this GitHub repository's parent GitHub organisation [ibm-cloud-streaming-retail-demo](https://github.com/ibm-cloud-streaming-retail-demo).
 The parent repository contains a number of GitHub repositories all focused on different aspects of the solution.
 The GitHub repositories are described below: